What Services are Available on Atiu?

 Some of the convenience stores on Atiu include:

-- Super Brown (Main Road, Tengatangi, open Monday to Saturday from 6am to 10pm)
+- Super Brown (Main Road, Tengatangi, open Monday to Saturday from 6 am to 10 pm)

-- Aire Mai Grocery Store (Main Road, Teenui, open Monday to Friday from 7am to 6.30pm)
+- Aire Mai Grocery Store (Main Road, Teenui, open Monday to Friday from 7 am to 6:30 pm)

-- Ezra Grocery Store (Main Road, Mapumai, open Monday to Friday from 7am to 1pm and 6pm to 8.30pm, and Saturday 7am to 7am and 6 to 8.30pm).
+- Ezra Grocery Store (Main Road, Mapumai, open Monday to Friday from 7 am to 1 pm and 6 pm to 8:30 pm, and Saturday 7 am to 7 am and 6 pm to 8:30 pm).

 Guests of Atiu Villas

-Medication, Toiletries and Pharmaceuticals
+© CookIslandsPocketGuide.comMedication, Toiletries and Pharmaceuticals

 While we always recommend having all the medication you need with you for your stay in the Cook Islands (see What to Medication to Pack in Your First Aid Kit for the Cook Islands for advice), we especially recommend bringing even light medications (such as painkillers), hayfever medication, baby products, hygiene products and sun protection to Atiu.

-Although some light medication and toiletries are for sale at Atiu’s convenience stores, the stock is limited and they are sometimes sold out.
+Although some light medication and toiletries are for sale at Atiu’s convenience stores, the stock is limited, and they are sometimes sold out.
 The only alternative option for getting medication on Atiu is the local hospital.

 Pharmacy and Hospital

-Fuel Stations, Banks and Communication
+© CookIslandsPocketGuide.comFuel Stations, Banks and Communication

 Fuel Stations on Atiu

-There are two fuel stations on Atiu, which are:
+There are two fuel stations on Atiu:

-- Super Brown (Main Road, Tengatangi, open Monday to Saturday from 6am to 10pm)
+- Super Brown (Main Road, Tengatangi, open Monday to Saturday from 6 am to 10 pm)

 - Mapumai Fuel Station (Main Road, Mapumai).